davebland/the-s3-log-analyser/README.md

 7. Added code to the log file parsing functions to interpret '-' (AWS no data indicator) as 0 or ignored in the charts.
 Implemented charting functions to create ‘0’ data points for dates in the requested range where no log files exist.
 8. Tested extensively with dummy objects names and content to ensure that invalid log files are ignored, and the user informed via error reporting modal.
 9. Experimented with listing and retrieving several 1000 log files from test data and as a result implemented safety limit of 10,000 objects.
 Retrieval of 1000+ objects is relatively slow (20s+) but the user gets feedback in the form of a counter so this is acceptable.
+10. Tested site on a variety of device sizes using browser development tools.
+Design is responsive, largely using Bootstrap library functions and grid layout.
+Adjusted formatting of charts and tables so they are rendered in a usable size on smaller devices.
+Added function to re-draw charts when device size changes (i.e. a user resizes the window).

 ## Deployment